onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-99174
     :target: VNF
     :keyword: MUST

-    The VNF **MUST** comply with Individual Accountability (each person must be assigned a unique ID) when persons or non-person entities access VNFs.
+    :updated: casablanca

+    The VNF **MUST** allow the creation of multiple IDs so that individual accountability can be supported.

 .. req::
     :id: R-42874